-To create a transaction log table use the dg4tera_tx.sql script, located in the directory ORACLE_HOME\dg4tera\admin where ORACLE_HOME is the directory under which the gateway is installed.
+To create a transaction log table use the $dg4tera_tx.sq1$ script, located in the directory $ORACLE_HOME \setminus dg4tera \setminus admin$ where $ORACLE_HOME$ is the directory under which the gateway is installed.

 The gateway uses user IDs and passwords to access the information in the remote database.
 Some user IDs and passwords must be defined in the gateway initialization file to handle functions such as resource recovery.
 In the current security conscious environment, having plain-text passwords that are accessible in the initialization file is deemed insecure.
-The ${\rm dg4pwd}$ encryption utility has been added as part of Heterogeneous Services to help make this more secure.
+The dg4pwd encryption utility has been added as part of Heterogeneous Services to help make this more secure.
 This utility is accessible by this gateway.
 The initialization parameters that contain sensitive values can be stored in an encrypted form.